thomaspinckney3/cs4501/Project2.md

 is certainly not scalable.
 Using Docker Compose, we will be able to stand up our containers using a single command.
 Here is a tutorial about how Docker Compose works:

-First, install Docker Compose by doing
+First, install Docker Compose if you haven't already done so.
+You can check if you have docker-compose on you machine by typing docker-compose in your terminal.

 	$ curl -L https://github.com/docker/compose/releases/download/1.8.0/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose
 	$ chmod +x /usr/local/bin/docker-compose